chromakey-io/django-lumberjack/README.rst

 ----------------

 Put this in your urls to get tracebacks to log.
 This is here rather than a middleware, so that you can log middleware exceptions.
+This only will work when DEBUG=False due to the way django handles exceptions.

 handler500 = "lumberjack.views.server_error"